theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/qliksense-qlikview.md

 7. Click **[Copy to Clipboard]** to copy the script.
 ![XU_qlik_generate_Script](../../assets/images/xu/documentation/destinations/qlik/XU_qlik_generate_Script_2.png){:class="img-responsive"}

 When using QlikView, paste the copied script into the QlikView data load editor.
-For QlikSense, see [Settings in QlikSense](#settings-in-qlik-sense).
+For QlikSense, see [Run Extractions from QlikSense](#run-extractions-from-qliksense).

 !!! note
 	The "SET methods" cannot be edited in the "Script" window.
 Edit the SET methods in the Qlik data load editor.